We’ve been there before—

 Here are a few reasons you should send in a cover letter with your CV:

 Need a little more help with your application?
 Not to worry.
-Here are answers to three questions first-time job seekers often ask when putting together their CV:
+Here are the answers to some questions first-time job seekers often ask when putting together their CV:

 How do I write a strong personal statement for a CV with no experience?